MackDillan/VentionTestTask/README.md

-# VentionTestTask
+# Django Test Assignment

-Test task realization for Vention
+## Project Description
+This project is created as a test assignment